Travel to Antarctica – the ultimate experience is written by Jakob Linaa Jensen.

 Out again we sail past the old English base Port Lockroy, which today serves as a tourist attraction and post office, and then we are in open water.

-The captain wants out of the ice before nightfall, so we set course south of Anvers Island.
-It has been an amazing day with so much of what Antarctica has to offer and as he says, we were not even destined to be in Antarctica yet.
-We can only look forward to the next many days.
+The captain wants out of the ice before nightfall, so we set course south of Anvers Island on our journey to Antarctica.
+It's been an amazing day with so much of what Antarctica has to offer and as he says we weren't even meant to be in Antarctica yet.
+We can only look forward to the next several days.

 Next day is the last in 2016.
 We are at the American Palmer Station at 6.00.
 It is also a nice walk crossing the Gerlache Strait from west to east.
 Here are several humpback whales this morning that are both squirting and diving.